 Learn to edit your photos

 I used to only use the Lightroom presets that came with Aniko’s book, and I loved them!
 Still do.
-I was completely overwhelmed and intimidated by Lightroom for a long time.
+I was completely overwhelmed and intimidated by Lightroom for a long time and had no idea how to edit.

 But I finally decided that I needed to figure it out.
 Especially when I was part of the Color Loving Spring Home Tour.
 So many of those bloggers are wonderful photographers…and my pictures just looked kind of “meh” in comparison.
 Not bad, but nothing spectacular.